kobbled/tp_plus/examples.md

 import names refer to the filenames without the .tpp extension

 imports can be chosen to be printed or not with the `compile` keyword infront of the import statement

-**NOTE** : importing the same file in nested files may cause problems as there   are currently no collision guards.

 main
 ```ruby